What does it mean for me as an employer?

 For more information about classifying your workforce, please see our separate information sheet: Auto enrolment: worker classification.

-As an employer, you will have to contribute to the QWPS.
-Currently (tax year 2018-2019), the total minimum contribution is 5.0% of the jobholder’s qualifying earnings: as their employer you are legally required to make a minimum contribution of 2%, the government adding 0.6% tax relief which leaves the jobholder to pay the balance of 2.4%.
-The minimum total and employer contribution levels are set by the DWP and will increase annually.
+As an employer you have to contribute to your QWPS.
+During tax year 2019-2020 the total minimum contribution is 8% of the jobholder’s qualifying earnings and, as their employer, you are legally required to make a minimum contribution of 3%.
+The jobholder pays the remaining 5% (although tax relief is available).

 |Auto enrolment: contribution levels|